-A DC 17 Int (Religion) check identifies the statuettes as idols associated with an ancient and obscure deity called Crom Cruach.
+The statuettes are idols associated with an ancient and obscure deity called Crom Cruach.
 The deity was associated with the religion of the Old Way, and once subject to widespread veneration by the primitive inhabitants throughout Akados before the coming of the Hyperboeans.
 Now, it is largely constrained to the worship of the Daanites on the distant island of Ynys Cymragh.
-A successful check identifies Crom Cruach as a cruel god of sacrifices.
+Crom Cruach was a cruel god of sacrifice who promised his followers wealth and prosperity in return for blood sacrifices.
 Outlawed by the druids of the Daanites, worship of Crom Cruach has largely died out among even that people, other than a resurgence under the auspices of an alleged hero-god called Crom Dubh that was subsequently suppressed several centuries ago.
 As far as modern religious scholarship is concerned, the forbidden worship of Crom Cruach died out generations ago with stone idols like those found here to exist only in infrequent troves of ancient treasures unearthed across the length and breadth of Akados.

-If the Int (Religion) check exceeds DC 20, then the above information is learned, as well as a more obscure connection between the Old Way deity Crom Cruach and an even more ancient power called Chernobog lost to the knowledge of mortals before even the earliest written records of humanity.
+A more obscure connection also exists between the Old Way deity Crom Cruach and an even more ancient power called Chernobog lost to the knowledge of mortals before even the earliest written records of humanity.

 Exactly who or what Chernobog was is unclear, but legend states that he was banished or imprisoned by some other deity referred to only as the Goddess.
 It is believed that Crom Cruach was a later incarnation of the worship of that older lost deity.
-If the Int (Religion) check exceeds DC 20, then it is further revealed that Chernobog was imprisoned in some primordial swamp, sunk within a perfect block of stone.
+Chernobog was imprisoned in some primordial swamp, sunk within a perfect block of stone.

-If the PCs work with the Watch and take on the case, Parish Watch Commander Simp offers them an additional reward of 100 gp for each child returned unharmed, as well as an additional 5,000 gp if the perpetrator or perpetrators are brought to justice, on top of those rewards offered by the Woodcock and Waldersham families.
+If the characters work with the Watch and take on the case, Parish Watch Commander Simp offers them an additional reward of 100gp for each child returned unharmed, as well as an additional 5000gp if the perpetrator or perpetrators are brought to justice, on top of those rewards offered by the Woodcock and Waldersham families.